M. D. Taseer: Career

 On his return from Cambridge at the end of 1935, Taseer joined the Muslim Anglo-Oriental (MAO) College in Amritsar as its principal.
 Along with Faiz Ahmad Faiz he was one of the founders of the Progressive Writers' Movement.

 In 1941, Taseer was appointed the principal of Sri Pratap College in Srinagar.
 In 1942 he became the founding principal of the new Amar Singh College, which was an offshoot of the Sri Pratap College.
 In 1943, he was given in the Government of India, helping in the war effort.
 He worked in Simla and Delhi.

 After the Partition of India, he moved to Pakistan, worked as the principal of the Islamia College in Lahore.

 1947 Kashmir conflict

 In the first week of October 1947, the Government of Pakistan reportedly sent him, along with Faiz Ahmad Faiz, to persuade Sheikh Abdullah, the leader of the Jammu & Kashmir National Conference, to join Pakistan.
 Abdullah, who had just been released from prison by the Maharaja's government, was unwilling.
-He felt that if Kashmir joined Pakistan, "the same thing will happen to [them] as happened to Kapurthala" (presumably meaning that religious minorities would be killed and driven away).
 He wanted to keep his options open.
 According to Abdullah, Taseer told him that, if Kashmir did not join Pakistan, they would have to think of "other ways".
 Abdullah's response was that "a decision must be made by the people themselves and they must be allowed to make it."

 Abdullah's indecision ended with the Pakistani tribal invasion of Kashmir on 22 October.
 He asked the Indian prime minister Jawaharlal Nehru to accept Kashmir's accession and send the troops needed for the defence of Kashmir.